DanielCiccC/DanielCiccC.github.io/FINM3407/notes/tutorial8.md

 > - Small cap value firms have a lower investment value

+### 3. Home bias has a potential information-based explanation.
+Discuss

+One  reason  why  investors  may  favor  local  markets  –  where  local  is  interpreted  as  either domestic or close-to-home but within the same country – **is because they may possess, or may feel that they possess, informational advantages**.
+Gains from being geographically close to a company may appear in improved monitoring capability and access to private information.
+One paper established that mutual fund managers, consistent with familiarity bias, tend to favor local investments, that is, they tend to buy firms headquartered within a 100-mile (or 161-kilometer)  radius  of  their  head  office.
+Specifically,  they  conclude  that  the  average manager invests in companies that are located within 160-84 kilometers, or 9-11%, closer to her than the average firm she could have held.

+Research has shown a payoff to local investing.
+Fund managers on average earn 2.67% per year more on local investments, while local stocks avoided by managers underperform by 3% per year.
+Moreover, they find that those better able to select local stocks tend to concentrate their holdings more locally.
+There is even evidence that retail investors are able to benefit from local investing.
+Based on a dataset of retail investors, local investments outperform remote investments by 3.2% per year.

 ### 4*.
 In Canada there are two official languages, French and English.
 Some Canadian corporations are headquartered in Quebec where French is the official language.
 Most however are headquartered outside Quebec where English is dominant.
 Would you expect Quebecers to invest more in Quebec companies, and nonQuebecers to invest more in companies based outside Quebec?
 Also, do you think the first language of the CEO might matter in accounting for investor preferences?
 Explain.

 We  would  expect  to  see  the  same  as  in  the  study  using  Finnish  data  where  the  two languages/ethnicities were Swedish and Finnish.
-Specifically, we would expect to see English- speaking  investors  preferring  companies  based  outside  of  Quebec  and  French-speaking investors preferring companies based inside of Quebec.
+Specifically, we would expect to see English-speaking  investors  preferring  companies  based  outside  of  Quebec  and  French-speaking investors preferring companies based inside of Quebec.
 Similarly, we might expect to see a preference on the part of English-speaking investors for English-speaking CEOs (and the same for French-speaking investors).

 > - related to home bias